-This front-end approach to roadway use also worked well to alleviate disagreements and costly battles with counties and townships, which were generally very happy to make agreements on the front end of the project cycle.
-Roadway evaluation is a relatively new discipline in this field and one that often pays for itself over the life of a project and Westwood has been a pioneer in the field.
+This front-end approach to roadway use also worked well to alleviate disagreements and costly battles with counties and townships, who were generally very happy to make agreements on the front end of the project cycle.
+Roadway evaluation is a relatively new discipline in this field and one that often pays for itself over the life of a project.

 A new 250-mile power line inevitably meets resistance, despite the region’s need for affordable and reliable power.
 Working with landowners, lawyers, and local governments is part of the process and requires responsible and diligent attention to both the technical and personal side of the project.
-Westwood was required to prepare separate exhibits for each individual landowner and property identification number, which resulted in approximately 950 individual easement exhibits for the project – a massive undertaking.
+Westwood was required to prepare separate exhibits for each property identification number and individual landowner, which resulted in approximately 950 individual easement exhibits for the project – a massive undertaking.

 As winter made way for spring, survey crews found extra work as stakes placed in deep snow and frozen ground fell over.
 As Beckmann good-naturedly explained, “It was frustrating, but it’s all part of the job -- in Minnesota, anyway.”